KCR78/FirebaseFirestoreAssistant/README.md

 }
 ```

 * Create a Repository class and extend `FirestoreRepo<T>()` class (use your data class in case of T).
-Override `convertDocumentSnapshot()` function and provide your data class, so that it convert dataSnapshot to your data class.
+Override `convertDocumentSnapshot()` and `convertQuerySnapshot()` functions, so that it convert documentSnapshot and querySnapshot to your data class and listof data class respectively.
 If you want a singleton class then create a `companion object`.
 In this case i am creating a repo class for user.
 ##### Note: make sure to import right package i.e `import com.sach.mark42.firestoreassistant.FirestoreRepo`

 ```